January - February, 2015

 King Cormorants nest tightly in the neighbourhood of Rockhoppers.

 Such colonies provide not only interesting observations but also super strong smells from guano, urine and regurgitated baby food.
 After couple hours of photography admittedly we used to smell similar to them :)

 On the Saunders we've planned to stay 5 nights but on the departure day our flight was cancelled due to poor weather and thick fog.
 We were accommodated in the Settlement - a place were the owners of the island live.

 The following day the fog cleared away and we were on the way to Stanley airport.
 There we were picked up by a 4x4 vehicle to the Volunteer point to photograph King Penguins.

-More information and images from our wildlife photography trip to the Falkland islands you can find in this blog.
+More information about travel arrangements and wildlife photography please read in this blog.
 Enjoy the reading.

 If you have any queries or would like to leave a comment in our guestbook, please drop as an e-mail.
 We are always happy to hear from you.